learn-co-curriculum/react-hooks-forms-abstraction/README.md

 });
 ```

-Now, we just have one object in state to update whenever a the input field
+Now, we just have one object in state to update whenever an input field
 changes.

 Our change handlers are still a bit verbose, however.
 Since each one is changing